farstreet/HA_ecobloom_ecogarden/README.md

 ![Aquaponics](https://raw.githubusercontent.com/farstreet/HA_ecobloom_ecogarden/main/images/aquaponics.png)

-This Github describes the integration of the Ecobloom Ecogarden into [Home Assistant](https://homeassistant.io/) through a local API.
+This Github describes the integration of the Ecobloom Ecogarden into [Home Assistant](https://homeassistant.io/) (HA) through a local API.

 Home Assistant is a free and open-source software for home automation that is designed to be the central control system for smart home devices with focus on local control and privacy.
 It can be accessed via a web-based user interface, via companion apps for Android and iOS, or using voice commands via a supported virtual assistant like Google Assistant and Amazon Alexa.
 Click [here](https://demo.home-assistant.io/#/lovelace/0) for a demo.